mitra42/webForth/DESIGN.md

 This doc may or may not match the code, and is being randomly written as I come up with ideas, (mostly) newer ideas at the bottom.

-### Random ideas to incorporate

-#### Portability
-* Avoid JS specific stuff where possible
-* This probably means avoiding classes, but maybe not
-* Try to avoid expensive constructs (even possibly dict)

 ### Threaded Interpreter - v1